PMArkive/SMEncounterRNGTool/README.md

 ## Following Pokemon are supported:
 - Catchable Legendary Pokemon in SM: Tapus, UBs, Cosmog, Solgaleo, Lunala, Zygarde
-- Any Wild Pokemon appear in SM (Can be shiny)
-- Pokemon given by NPC (Can be shiny): Type:Null, Porygon, Aerodactyl
-- Fossil Pokemon (Can be shiny): Cranidos, Tirtouga, Archen, Shieldon
-- Crabrawlers underneath Berry Trees (Can be shiny)
 - Event Pokemon via Mystery Gift: Magearna, Munchlax, Machamp, lunar shiny Magikarp etc.
+- Pokemon given by NPC: Type:Null, Porygon, Aerodactyl
+- Any Wild Pokemonx appear in SM
+- Fossil Pokemon: Cranidos, Tirtouga, Archen, Shieldon
+- Crabrawlers underneath Berry Trees
+- SM Starters: _PokeCalcNTR Only, select `<Fossil>`, change `# of NPCs` to 5.
+(This function will not be added to this tool.)_

 ## Usage
 ### With emtimer/EonTimer